 65th Cherry Blossom Court

 Level 2 ($200 - $499)

 The Shidarezakura (weeping cherry) blossoms bloom on drooping branches from late March through mid-April.
 Some trees in Japan are several hundred years old.
 The Minobusan Kuonji Temple in Yamanasahi Prefecture has a huge Shidarezakura which is 50 feet tall, 16 feet wide and about 400 years old.

-Christin Lovell, 55th CBF Princess & 63rd CBF Co-General Chair; Tiffanie Matsutani, 55th CBF Princess & 63rd CBF Co-General Chair; Erib Shiroma, 60th CBF Contestant
+Christin Lovell, 55th CBF Princess & 63rd CBF Co-General Chair; Tiffanie Masutani, 55th CBF Princess & 63rd CBF Co-General Chair; Erin Shiroma, 60th CBF Contestant

 Level 1 ($50 - $199)